goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 **Task:** What goal were you working toward?

 **Action:** Describe the actions you took to address the situation with an appropriate amount of detail and keep the focus on YOU.
 What specific steps did you take and what was your particular contribution?
-Be careful that you don’t describe what the team or group did when talking about a project, but what you actually did.
+Be careful that you don't describe what the team or group did when talking about a project, but what you actually did.
 Use the word “I,” not “we” when describing actions.

-**Result:** Describe the outcome of your actions and don’t be shy about taking credit for your behavior.
+**Result:** Describe the outcome of your actions and don't be shy about taking credit for your behavior.
 What happened?
 How did the event end?
 What did you accomplish?
 What did you learn?
 Make sure your answer contains multiple positive results.

 Make sure that you follow all parts of the STAR method.
 Be as specific as possible at all times, without rambling or including too much information.
 Oftentimes students have to be prompted to include their results, so try to include that without being asked.
 Also, eliminate any examples that do not paint you in a positive light.
 However, keep in mind that some examples that have a negative result (such as "lost the game") can highlight your strengths in the face of adversity.